Everything you need to know about ATEX regulations

 • to establish a document relating to explosion risks covering all these points and keep it up to date

-When installed, electrical equipment should be installed, if possible, in non-hazardous areas.
-If this is not possible, the least dangerous area possible should be selected (see classification of ATEX zones for more details).
+When installing electrical equipment, it should be installed in non-hazardous areas if possible.
+If this is not possible, the least hazardous area possible should be selected (see ATEX zone classification for more details).

-All equipment and wiring of electrical connections must be designed, installed, operated and maintained so that they do not become a source of ignition.
+All electrical connection equipment and wiring must be designed, installed, operated and maintained so that they do not become a source of ignition .

 • Construction and installation must comply with the regulations and requirements for use in hazardous areas of the country concerned.